 - Shoes / Socks: Bring good walking shoes (in addition to the ones you are wearing) and make sure all shoes are well broken in!
 Again, wool socks are key to your comfort in the chilly London winter.
 Also, bring flipflops for the showers in the hostel. - Sleepwear: Bring a lightweight bathrobe and / or pajamas so that you have something you can wear going down the hall from your room to the bathroom.
-Most hostels and dorms are rarely equipped with a private bathroom inside the room. - Travel umbrella - At least one towel and washcloth - Personal toiletry articles (not all products, especially feminine, will be available for purchase in England) - Medications both prescription\ and over the counter.
-Past students recommend bringing your own pain relievers, lotions, and cold / flu medicine. - Travel size tissues and toilet paper (Bring several packs and always have one on you because often Chinese public restrooms don't provide toilet paper.) - Wet wipes / hand sanitizer (travel size) - A small purse or bag to carry tissues / toilet paper, and sanitizer
+Most hostels and dorms are rarely equipped with a private bathroom inside the room. - Travel umbrella

+- At least one towel and washcloth - Personal toiletry articles (not all products, especially feminine, will be available for purchase in England) - Medications both prescription and over the counter.
+Past students recommend bringing your own pain relievers, lotions, and cold / flu medicine. - Travel size tissues, wet wipes / hand sanitizer (travel size) - A small purse or bag to carry tissues / toilet paper, and sanitizer